Alton Parker Donnell Jr

 Alfred Pierce Donnell1

-Alfred Pierce Donnell was born on 20 September 1850 in Cross Timbers, Hickory, Missouri, USA.2 He married Elizabeth Frances Langford, daughter of William Thurman Langford and Sarah Ann Bailey, on 25 February 1875 in Benton, Missouri, USA.3 Alfred Pierce Donnell died on 12 April 1942 in Canyon, Randall, Texas, USA, at age 91.3 He was buried on 13 April 1942 at Silverton Cemetery in Silverton, Briscoe, Texas, USA, Plot Org.N.Side #21.4
+Alfred Pierce Donnell was born on 20 September 1850 in Cross Timbers, Hickory, Missouri, USA.2 He married Elizabeth Frances Langford, daughter of William Thurman Langford and Sarah Ann Bailey, on 25 February 1875 in Benton, Missouri, USA.3 Alfred Pierce Donnell died on 12 April 1942 in Canyon, Randall, Texas, USA, at age 91, ten days after breaking his leg.3 He was buried on 13 April 1942 at Silverton Cemetery in Silverton, Briscoe, Texas, USA, Plot Org.N.Side #21.4

 From Charles Donnell's genealogy: